krauskopf/node-red-contrib-car-bmw/README.md

         ]}
     }

+### BMW Action

+Can be used to trigger a remote service on the car.
+This includes:

+* Flash headlights
+* Blow horn
+* Lock door
+* Unlock door
+* Start climate
+* Stop climate
+* Find vehicle (update location)

 ### Additional Information

 * For these nodes to work you need a car with BMW ConnectedDrive support and remote services.